 - Demonstrable aptitude to rationally explain, explore and discuss environmental issues

 - Keen interest in and awareness of sustainable waste management as it applies to urban regeneration

-An understanding EIA as a technical specialism, including knowledge of EIA regulations and current best practice guidance, and/or of environmental permitting requirements, across part or all of the UK, would be an advantage, but is not a ‘must have’.
+- An understanding EIA as a technical specialism, including knowledge of EIA regulations and current best practice guidance, and/or of environmental permitting requirements, across part or all the UK, would be an advantage, but is not a ‘must have’.

-Our Graduate Development Programme (GDP), along with our huge scope of projects across the globe, will challenge and inspire you to make a real difference to the world we live in.
+Our Graduate Development Programme (ADVANCE), along with our huge scope of projects across the globe, will challenge and inspire you to make a real difference to the world we live in.
 Our programmes form a core part of our business strategy globally, designed to develop the best talent across numerous disciplines to lead our business into the future.
 We have over 1,000 graduates on our programmes across the UK & Europe, from over 30 different disciplines, and each and every one of them makes a tangible difference to the environment we all live and work in.

 We will provide you with all the tools and support you need to achieve your professional development ambitions, including chartership with the relevant international professional institution – where we have graduates working towards over 30 professional institutions in the UK.
 We demand the highest standards and expect our graduates to pass their professional review first time.
-You will be assigned a mentor to support and guide your development, and undertake regular training modules throughout the programme.
+You will be assigned a mentor to support and guide your development and undertake regular training modules throughout the programme.
 There will be on-the-job and classroom training where required, and the opportunity to work on live client projects with significant multi-disciplinary exposure.

-As part of the GDP we will expect our Environmental graduates to work in other AECOM sustainability and environmental teams on a rotational basis including our policy and appraisal, business sustainability and environmental technical disciplines teams, including where appropriate, interfacing with our office Green Teams.
+As part of the GDP we may expect our Environmental graduates to work in other AECOM sustainability and environmental teams on a rotational basis including our policy and appraisal, business sustainability and environmental technical disciplines teams, including where appropriate, interfacing with our office Green Teams.